 What is Hadoop?

 Hadoop is an open-source software platform that uses basic programming principles to process enormous data sets across clusters of computers.
 Hadoop is built to scale from a single server to tens of thousands of computers.
+For more information, check out Data Scientist training.

 Doug Cutting and Mike Cafarella created the open-source search engine Nutch, which gave rise to Hadoop.
 The two hoped to design a way to return web search results faster by sharing data and calculations across numerous computers so that multiple activities could be completed at the same time in the early days of the Internet.